California History Bits: The Ocean Shore Railroad (In Poetic Format)

-A scenic ride from San Francisco to Santa Cruz and back.
+A scenic ride: San Francisco to Santa Cruz and back.

-And through the City, they would roll, sometimes sharing other tracks.
+And through the City, they would roll, 'til

-Beyond the City Line they chugged, and up the hill and toward the shore.
+Beyond the City Line they chugged, and up the hill toward shore.

-Cresting the hill, reaching the bluff, and here their troubles began.
+Cresting the hill, reached the bluff, ah: here their troubles began.

-The sandy cliffs and dunes not friendly to monster machines.
+Sandy cliffs and dunes unfriendly to monster machines.

-Mother Nature had other ideas, and landslides were a plague.
+Mother Nature disapproved, and landslides were a plague.